Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 seg000:6E2C       add byte ptr [di+4], 3
 ```

-If the code entered by the player matches the symbol, the game engine updates the opcodes table with the real
+If the code entered by the player matches the symbol, the game engine updates the opcodes table with the real change_room opcode,
-change_room opcode, calls it and set a flag.
+calls it and finally sets a flag.

 ```
 seg000:1448       mov si, offset pge_op_0x82_protection_screen2 ; &_pge_opcode_tbl[0x82]